dlibby-/EditContext/explainer.md

 ## Overview

-The EditContext API provides a way for web developers to create editing experiences that are accessible and integrated with the underlying platform's input modalities (e.g. touch keyboard, IME, shapewriting, etc.) without having to deal with the downsides of contenteditable regions.
-While contenteditable provides certain desirable functionality, such as caret and IME placement, and accessibility information, it is fundamentally a WYSIWYG editor for *HTML* content.
-In order to compute the underlying document model (which is rarely HTML) the DOM must be scraped and interpreted in order to derive the correct representation.
+The EditContext API provides a way for web developers to create editing experiences that are integrated with the underlying platform's input modalities (e.g. touch keyboard, IME, shapewriting, etc.) without having to deal with the downsides of contenteditable regions.
+While contenteditable provides certain desirable functionality, such as caret and IME placement, it is fundamentally a WYSIWYG editor for *HTML* content.
+When contenteditable regions are used for editing, in order to compute the underlying document model (which is not always HTML) the HTML DOM within the contenteditable region must be scraped and interpreted in order to derive the correct representation.
 On the other hand, setting up keyboard and composition event handlers on any non-editable Element doesn't provide a fully integrated editing experience.

 ## Details

 The EditContext API is an abstraction over a shared text input buffer that is a plain text model of the content being edited.
-It also has the notion of selection, expressed in absolute character positions into the buffer (where an empty selection is effectively a caret/insertion point).
+It also has the notion of selection, expressed as offsets into the buffer (collapsed selection represents an insertion point or caret).
 The EditContext has a notion of layout bounds of the view of the editable region, as well as the selection.
 These values are provided by the web developer so that touch keyboards and IME's can be appropriately positioned.
 Having a shared buffer and selection allows for software keyboards to have context regarding the contents being edited.
 This enables features such as autocorrection suggestions, composition reconversion, and simplified handling of composition candidate selection.

 Because the buffer and selection are stateful, updating the contents of the buffer is a cooperative process between the characters coming from the user and changes to the content that are driven by other events.
+Cooperation takes place through a series of events dispatched on the EditContext to the web application --- these events are requests from the text services framework for updates to the editable text or the web application's view of that text.
+The web application is also responsible for communicating state changes to the text input services, by using methods on the EditContext.

+The text services framework reads the following state:
+* contents
+* selection location
+* location on the screen

+The text services framework can also request that the buffer or view of the application be modified by requesting that:
+* the text of the buffer be updated
+* the selection of the buffer be relocated
+* the text of the buffer be highlighted over a particular range

+The web application is free to communicate before, after or during a request from the text services framework that its:
+* buffer has changed
+* selection has changed
+* layout has changed
+* type of expected input has changed

+[Insert diagram]

 The ```textupdate``` event will be fired on the EditContext when user input has resulted in characters being applied to the editable region.
 The event signals the fact that the software keyboard updated the text (and as such that state is reflected in the shared buffer at the time the event is fired).
 This can be a single character update, in the case of typical typing scenarios, or multiple-character insertion based on the user changing composition candidates.
 Even though text updates are the results of the software keyboard modifying the buffer, the creator of the EditContext is ultimately responsible for keeping its underlying model up-to-date with the content that is being edited as well as telling the EditContext about such changes.
 These could get out of sync, for example, when updates to the editable content come in through other means (the backspace key is a canonical example --- no ```textupdate``` is fired in this case, and the consumer of the EditContext should detect the keydown event and remove characters as appropriate).

 Updates to the shared buffer are done via the ```textChanged()``` method on the EditContext. ```textChanged()``` accepts a range (start and end absolute positions over the underlying buffer) and the characters to insert at that range. ```textChanged()``` should be called anytime the editable contents have been updated.
 However, in general this should be avoided during the firing of ```textupdate``` as it will result in a canceled composition.